The semi-simple theory of higher rank acylindricity: Introduction

-We are not the first to consider variations on acylindricity.
-For example, there are those introduced by Hamenst\"adt \cite{Hamenstaedt}, Genevois \cite{Genevois}, and Sela \cite{SelaHR1, SelaHR1Pub, SelaHR2}.
-One can verify that our nonuniform acylindricty implies the version studied by Hamenst\"adt.
+We note that we are not the first to consider variations on acylindricity.
+For example, there are those introduced by Hamenst\"adt \cite{Hamenstaedt}, Genevois \cite{Genevois}, Delzant \cite{Delzant} and Sela \cite{SelaHR1, SelaHR1Pub, SelaHR2}.
+One can verify that our nonuniform acylindricity implies the version studied by Hamenst\"adt.
 Similarly, Genevois' nonuniform acylindricity is our AU-acylindricity and weak acylindricity is the standard acylindricity condition with $\e=0$.
-The type of acylindricities considered by Sela in his recent works will be explored more deeply in Section \ref{sec:ripsandsela}, particularly in the context of his recent conjecture (see Conjecture \ref{Conj: Sela}).
+Further, the weak acylindricity considered by Delzant is a uniform version of the WWPD property introduced by Bestvina-Bromberg-Fujiwara \cite{BestvinaBrombergFujiwara}; this notion of a weakly acylindrical action has also been considered in work by Wan-Yang \cite{WanYang} which studies proper actions on products of hyperbolic spaces with factor actions of this type.
+The type of acylindricities considered by Sela in his recent works will be explored more deeply in Section ~\ref{sec:ripsandsela}, particularly in the context of his recent conjecture (see Conjecture ~\ref{Conj: Sela}).

-We use the existing results of acylindrically hyperbolic groups, i.e. acylindricity in rank-1, together with the above philosophy to guide our development of the theory of (AU-)acylindricity in higher rank.
-Consequently, this paper also serves as a starting point for systematically studying (AU-)acylindrical actions on finite products of $\delta$-hyperbolic spaces, a study that necessitated revisiting proofs in rank-1, and a natural trifurcation of elliptic actions.